Terminating Parental Rights Attorneys in PA

 This may be needed in the case of any of the following:

 - When a parent committed a serious crime

 To learn more, or to schedule a free initial consultation to discuss your case, contact our Lackawanna County family lawyers at O’Malley Law Office, LLC.
 We serve Scranton, Clarks Summit, and Wyoming, Luzerne, Monroe, Wayne, and Susquehanna counties in Pennsylvania.

 Voluntary vs. Involuntary Termination

-For parental rights to be terminated involuntarily , without the consent of the parent, one of the following must apply:
+For involuntary termination of parental rights in Pennsylvania, without the consent of the parent, one of the following must apply:

 The parent shows a “sense of purpose” in giving up his or her rights, or refused or failed to perform parental duties for the past six months.